By Risa Doherty

 Most interviewers use best-practice guidelines and sample questions to conduct the interview.
 They have some information about the student, like the student’s name, intended major and up to two extra curricular activities.
 According to Balmer, interviewers are not provided with scores or grades so as not to color their opinion.
 Lentino stresses that the mission is not to evaluate grades—that is a job for the admissions committee.
 The alumnus’ task is to personalize the process, give information and receive any significant updates.

 Colleges want a personable and articulate applicant who can explain his interest in the school and describe how he spends his free time.
 According to Lentino, “colleges want a thread of consistency and they want to try to determine if an activity is a deep passion or just a good interview topic.”
 In evaluating a student’s extracurricular involvement, Georgetown University’s Alumni Admissions Program Handbook advises alumni to try to get “an understanding of the significance of their involvement” to assess “the energy of an applicant.”
 Bring a resume as a starting ground for the conversation.
 Artwork or photos are also good aids to demonstrate a student’s passion.
-“Don’t bring a trumpet, but instead tell me how music shaped your life and how it formed your world view,” one interviewer recommends.
+“Don’t bring a trumpet.
+Instead tell me how music shaped your life and how it formed your world view,” one interviewer recommends.

 Just do it!